-Sustainable Development and Conservationist: Sheikh Mohammed has been a champion of sustainable development in Abu Dhabi as an advocate for the implementation of green technologies.
+Sustainable Development and Conservationist: Sheikh Mohamed has been a champion of sustainable development in Abu Dhabi as an advocate for the implementation of green technologies.
 He pledged $15 billion for the development of clean energy through solar, wind and hydrogen power.
 He is also a keen falconer and is committed to protecting falcons and other species in the region.